-- This standard is to cover systems handling data within the OFFICIAL tier including OFFICAL-SENSITIVE special handling caveat of the Government Security Classification Policy (GSCP).
+- This standard is to cover systems handling data within the OFFICIAL tier including OFFICIAL-SENSITIVE special handling caveat of the Government Security Classification Policy (GSCP).
 National policing IT systems, applications, or service implementations falling within this category will be subject to the requirements specified within this security standard.
 The requirements will be applied to new and existing installations. - 2.
 The security control requirements laid out in this standard are vendor agnostic and applicable for all IT systems, applications, or service implementations that are provisioned for policing community of trust use. - 3.
 Cryptography relies heavily on the use of Keys to secure encryption.
-This document does not include standards for key management.
+This document does not include standards for key management. - 4.
+The NCSP Information Transfer guideline should be read in conjunction with this standard when transferring data.